AdobeDocs/experience-manager-64.en/help/assets/aem-cc-integration-best-practices.md

 ---
-title: AEM and Creative Cloud Integration Best Practices
+title: AEM and Creative Cloud integration best practices
-description: Best practices for integrating an AEM instance with Adobe Creative Cloud to streamline asset transfer workflows and achieve maximum efficiency
+description: Best practices to integrate an AEM deployment with Adobe Creative Cloud to streamline asset transfer workflows and achieve maximum efficiency
-uuid: cc012414-83aa-4d9a-b49e-acd10cea0aad
 contentOwner: AG
-products: SG_EXPERIENCEMANAGER/6.4/ASSETS
-discoiquuid: cec0308a-3e48-41a6-998f-6591f402e755
 ---

-# AEM and Creative Cloud Integration Best Practices {#aem-and-creative-cloud-integration-best-practices}
+# AEM and Creative Cloud integration best practices {#aem-and-creative-cloud-integration-best-practices}

 Best practices for integrating an AEM instance with Adobe Creative Cloud to streamline asset transfer workflows and achieve maximum efficiency.